 There were even some really fun cakes, like the cheeseburger cake pictured below on the right.
 I can’t imagine how long it takes to make a cake like that, but I understand why this cake was selling for $45.

 As much as I would have loved to try any of the treats at this bakery, my goal was to get something gluten free.
-I have been trying very hard to eliminate my allergens from my diet as much as I can, wheat being one of them.
 Oakmont Bakery has a pretty decent “made without gluten” selection, including cupcakes, macarons, truffles, brownies drops, and almond dolce cakes.
 They do say that these are not gluten free because they are produced in a gluten environment.
 So, if you are incredibly sensitive or have a severe allergy, I would not recommend trying them.

 The vanilla cupcake was much more soft and moist.
 I would say that I preferred this one as a whole, though I could eat that chocolate frosting with a spoon.
 The vanilla icing was smooth and creamy but not too sweet.
-That is just how I like it.
 I will also add that for both of these cupcakes, I did not notice a texture difference from using gluten free flour.
 That is incredibly important when it comes to gluten free baking.
 Especially because I know how good gluten is in baked treats, when I eat a gluten free dessert, I want to feel as though the gluten isn’t missing.
 I found this to be the case with these cupcakes.